jovanmei/jovanmei.github.io/_tabs/about.md

 ---
 ### 👋

-  🏫  Bachelor in Computer Engineering <br/>
+  🏫  Master in Computer Science <br/>
-  💻  Hope to be a Data Engineer <br/>
+  💻  Data Intern at Philips <br/>
-  🏖️  Get Master Degree in UvA or Edinburgh
+  🏖️  Live be wild and have fun